apmlabs/ace-box/user-skel/ansible/roles/dt-operator/Readme.md

 host_group: "ace-box"
 ```

-This role creates a namespace in the kubernetes cluster and deploys the Dynatrace operator along with the Dynakube custom resource.
+This role creates a namespace in the Kubernetes cluster and deploys the Dynatrace operator along with the Dynakube custom resource.

 ### Other Tasks in the Role

-"source-secrets" task gets the "dt_operator_kube_bearer_token" to be able to connect the cluster to Dynatrace
+"source-secrets" retrieves the Operator bearer token and stores it in the following variable:
+- `dt_operator_kube_bearer_token`

 ```yaml
 - include_role: